Confinement in the tricritical Ising model: Introduction

-The mesonic excitations characteristic of confinement result from the dynamics of the kinks having different topological charges: these are labelled by pairs of distinct values of the order parameter.
-When the degeneracy between the vacua is lifted by the presence of an external magnetic field, this leads to an energy contribution proportional to the separation of domain walls, giving rise to the confinement of the domain walls in those channels for which the induced force is attractive \cite{1996NuPhB.473..469D}.
-In these statistical field theories the role of the quarks is therefore played by the kinks, while the colour charge of QCD corresponds to the topological charge carried by them.
+What are the consequences of the confinement of the kinks?
+The most important one is the appearance of a new spectrum of mesonic excitations.
+Indeed, when the degeneracy between the vacua is lifted by the presence of an external magnetic field, this leads to an energy contribution proportional to the separation of domain walls, giving rise to the confinement of the domain walls in those channels for which the induced force is attractive \cite{1996NuPhB.473..469D}.
+Hence, in these statistical field theories the role of the quarks is played by the kinks, while the colour charge of QCD corresponds to the topological charge carried by them.
 A classification of kink systems and their topological charges for simple perturbed conformal field theories, together with a description of their kink systems and patterns of confinement can be found in \cite{2009JPhA...42D4022M}.